ravenrebels/ravencoin-sign-transaction/README.md

 ## What we need

 We need code that can take the UNSIGNED transaction, and sign it using the private keys.
+This transaction transfers one FREN/CIVILAZATION asset/token and pays fees in RVN.

 [decoded UNSIGNED transaction](./mock/decodedUnsignedTransaction.json)